JacobOsbrach/INVESTMENT-FORECAST-VISUALIZER/README.md

 What did you do particularly well?

 I did a good job on the actual algorithm and implementing basic OOP concepts.
+I also didn't do too bad when making a simple, easy to user program.

 Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?